Leadenbrain/RPSBot/README.md

 # RPSBot
-Shitty discord bot for playing RPS with bottle caps (requires pictures) and showing fractals
+Discord bot for playing RPS with bottle caps (requires pictures) and showing fractals